cheesecakeftw/quantum/index.markdown

 Note that, the $$\frac{1}{\sqrt{N}}$$ is a normalization constant so that the magnitude of the quantum vectors stays unitary.
 Also, note that we can connect the fraction $$\frac{2\pi i}{N}$$ to something we commonly know as the N-th [root of unity](https://en.wikipedia.org/wiki/Root_of_unity).

-Using this defintion of the Fourier Transform lets try to derive the Quantum Fourier transform for some N!
+Using this definition of the Fourier Transform lets try to derive the Quantum Fourier transform for some N!

 Firstly, lets define the state $$\mid x \rangle = \mid x_1 x_2 \ldots x_n\rangle$$, for $$N=2^n$$.
 We use n so that the Hilbert Space is exactly $$2^n$$ dimensional.
 A Hilbert Space is a vector space over the complex numbers.
 We use 2 as the base because you only have two complex coordinates, making the Hilbert Space for one qubit $$C^2$$.
 Then we can define